Asbestos related diseases are the number one killer in New Zealand workplaces.

 Morecroft Projects offers a comprehensive demolition service, providing a personally tailored and cost effective solution for your rebuild.
 Whether it’s a partial demolition or full removal, we can help realise your plans efficiently and on time

-If you just need a friendly voice to discuss your home, your project or even just your concerns, we’re here for you.
-We’ve been doing this for almost three decades, and there’s not much about asbestos that we don’t know.
+If you just need a friendly voice to discuss your home or project we’re here for you.
+We’ve been doing this for over three decades, and there’s not much about asbestos that we don’t know.
 Call or contact us today if there’s anything you’d like to discuss.